-North Wales: From Snowdonia’s Peaks to the Seaside Spa
+North Wales: From the Peaks of Snowdonia to the Seaside Spa

-According to my audacious climbing instructor the scenery was spectacular.
+According to my audacious climbing instructor the scenery in Snowdonia, Wales, was spectacular.
 But I couldn’t look down.

 The snow-capped peaks and misty basin of Cwm Idwal’s hanging valley might have been caked in pink icing and sprinkled with chocolate hail for all I cared.
 I just wanted my two feet firmly planted on its verdant ground.

 Three hundred feet up and with three hundred feet to go, I began to wonder why I – a height-fearing, laptop-worshipping urbanite – had left the luxury of my four-star hotel to come to a rock climber’s playground nicknamed Devil’s Kitchen (so called because of an ominous swirling plume seen to circle above Llyn Idwal Lake).

 The area, in north Wales’ Snowdonia district, is steeped in sinister history surrounding dead princes and ogres who killed kings to make cloaks out of their beards.
 Fascinating stuff, but knowledge of such legend did little to relieve my all-engulfing terror.